prabal1997/Bhabha/README.md

 You can download the code to run Bhabha stored with from the folder `Sample Code` which is a part of this repository.

 ## Assembly Code Dialect
-The instruction set that Bhabha uses has been derived from University of Waterloo's ECE 150 course, and closely resembles the genearl RISC dialect.
+The instruction set that Bhabha uses has been derived from University of Waterloo's ECE 150 course, and closely resembles the general RISC dialect.
 Any file you wish Bhabha to interpret should have a `.asm` extension.
 Please refer to the following legend to understand the instruction list.

 ### Legend